 1. User Interface changes

 LibreOffice has a “Ribbon” style toolbar called Tabbed Bar.
-Although it comes with many options of the toolbar (see below).
+However, it has many toolbar options (see below).
 For this guide, I have used the Tabbed bar option.

 - Open LibreOffice and go to